DDS-Derek/nginxWebUI/README_EN.md

 --spring.datasource.password=pass  Databases password

---initAdmin=admin  Initial user name
+--init.admin=admin  Initial user name

---initPass=admin  Initial user password
+--init.pass=admin  Initial user password

---initApi=true  Initial user enables the api permission
+--init.api=true  Initial user enables the api permission

 Note that the Linux command ends with an & to indicate that the project is running in the background